THE SELF AND RELATIONSHIPS - 2020/1

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to engage students with learning about the state of the field as well as equipping them to contribute to the field themselves.
-Therefore, it includes a combination of lecture, student-led presentation, and discussion.
+Therefore, it includes a combination of lecture and discussion.
 It is essential that all students read the core reading before class each week to enable them to contribute.

 The learning and teaching methods across 11 x 2-hour class sessions will include: